michael-ortiz/aws-on-call-notifier/README.md

-# On-Call-Notifier
+# 📣 On-Call-Notifier 💌

-## Summary
+## ⛱ Summary

 On-Call-Notifier is a small project that tries to automate the notification process for companies On-Call schedule for employees.
-The project is hosted in AWS and uses the following services to accomplish the notification delivery:
+The project is hosted in AWS and uses the following services to accomplish the notification delivery.
+This project uses CDK for Infrastructure as Code (IaC) and Clean Arquitecture pattern for the lambda code using TypeScript.

-## The Arquitecture
+## 🏗 The Arquitecture